 Ron Gibson is a leading professional expert in networking, business relationships and word-of-mouth referrals and will give you the answers to those questions that have been holding you back in your networking efforts and results.
 Ron's talks distil more than 20 years of experience and insights gained from building his own successful consulting firm exclusively from networking and building relationships.
 Be prepared to be engaged by a dynamic and highly practical presentation that offers clear direction on how to network your way to greater success in both your professional and personal life!
-Ron's presentation will cover: - How to make valuable and lasting connections - Where to network for the best results and what to say when you get there - How to follow up so that you capitalise on the good connections you make - How to keep your network alive and serving you - Fitting networking into your already-crammed schedule - Creating your networking action plan inForum 2015 is pleased to be able to offer delegates the opportunity to view and contribute in a unique display as part of inForum. or a century, 'information' has been theorised and defined by information scientists and yet its nature remains obscure and highly contested.
+Ron's presentation will cover: - How to make valuable and lasting connections - Where to network for the best results and what to say when you get there - How to follow up so that you capitalise on the good connections you make - How to keep your network alive and serving you - Fitting networking into your already-crammed schedule - Creating your networking action plan iSquare Exhibit and Hands-On Activity inForum 2015 is pleased to be able to offer delegates the opportunity to view and contribute in a unique display as part of inForum. or a century, 'information' has been theorised and defined by information scientists and yet its nature remains obscure and highly contested.
 This alternative event will provide 'new visions' - actual images - of information that have emerged from an empirical research project.
 Employing a visual data-gathering method known as the draw-and-write technique, approximately 200 research participants, who were asked "What is information?", have responded by drawing upon a 4" by 4" piece of paper, coined an information square or iSquare, for short.
 The drawings of information have been analysed using compositional and thematic analysis techniques adapted from precedent visual studies.
 The results of the research will be reported in the presentation and free workshop session.
 This alternative event utilises the iSquare study and its outcomes as a springboard to imagine and discuss the nature of information today.
 The title, 'Dreams (visions) of Information in RIM', has myriad referents: the diverse images of information displayed in the iSquares and the spontaneous discoveries of inForum attendees who participate and draw their own iSquare.
-There are three components: Presentation (80 minutes) includes an overview of the Presentation (80 minutes) in clades and continuous project; demonstration of the data-gathering method; and audience discussion. ■ iSquare Exhibit - Available throughout inForum.
+There are three components: Presentation (80 minutes) includes an overview of the project; demonstration of the data-gathering method; and audience discussion.
+2 iSquare Exhibit - Available throughout inForum.
 An artful display of the original approximately 200 iSquares.

-⊃ Note: Delegates are not required to attend the iSquare presentation workshop in order to be involved in the exhibit or hands-on activity.
+3 Hands-on Activity - Available throughout inForum.
+An opportunity for all RIM professionals to draw an iSquare to add their own interesting images and participate in this research project.
+Note: Delegates are not required to attend the iSquare presentation workshop in order to be involved in the exhibit or hands-on activity.
+ARTICLE OF THE YEAR AWARD: Are you in the running?